geekskai/geekskai/README.md

 [![Twitter URL](https://img.shields.io/twitter/url?style=social&url=https%3A%2F%2Ftwitter.com%2FGeeksKai)](https://twitter.com/GeeksKai) 🤙

-A Software Engineer specializing in JavaScript technologies.
-Professional experience with the technologies listed in the **toolbox** below.

-I create tech content, mostly about Web Development and JavaScript, **but** I also talk about other topics than coding.
+I’m a Software Engineer specializing in JavaScript technologies, with over seven years of professional experience in building dynamic and responsive web applications.
+I have a strong background in front-end development, having worked extensively with frameworks like React, Next.js, and Tailwind CSS.
+My expertise also extends to optimizing performance, enhancing user interfaces, and collaborating with cross-functional teams to deliver exceptional web experiences.

+In addition to my development work, I create tech content, primarily focused on Web Development and JavaScript.
+While coding is my main focus, I also enjoy exploring and discussing broader tech topics.
+Currently, I’m expanding my skill set by diving into backend development with Go (Golang), aiming to become a more versatile developer.

+I’m always eager to learn, share, and contribute to the tech community.

 ---